 Have I recently used FMLA for any other purpose such that it will reduce the amount of FMLA available to me at the time of the birth or placement of my son or daughter and for which I can substitute paid parental leave?
 Do I want to use my FMLA/PPL intermittently or on a reduced leave schedule? o If so, what is my agency's policy on requesting intermittent use of FMLA/PPL for childbirth, adoption, or foster care and who approves its use?
-Telew ork Are telework options available to me?
+Telew ork (Situational) Are situational telework options available to me?
 Review agency policies and any applicable bargaining agreement and discuss with my HR office and my manager.
-Work Schedules What are flexible work schedule options available to me?
+Work S Schedules What are flexible work schedule options available to me?
 Review agency policies and any applicable bargaining agreement and discuss with my HR office and my manager.
-Part-1 ime Employment and Job Sharing Does my agency allow part-time employment or job sharing?
+Part-T ime Employment and Job Sharing Does my agency allow part-time employment or job sharing?
 Review agency policies and any applicable bargaining agreement and discuss with my HR office and my manager.

-II: Leave and Workplace Flexibilities for Pregnancy and Childbirth
+II: Leave and Work Scheduling Flexibilities for Pregnancy and Childbirth

-The Federal Government offers various leave and workplace flexibilities to assist employees in meeting their work and family obligations.
-This chapter explains the leave and workplace flexibility options that can be used separately or in combination to help an employee balance work and family life related to pregnancy and childbirth.
+This chapter explains the leave and work scheduling flexibility options that can be used separately or in combination to help an employee balance work and family life related to pregnancy and childbirth.
 An employee who is pregnant may need time off from work for pregnancy-related issues, and an employee who has given birth may need time off for recovery from childbirth or to care for and bond with the baby.
 An employee whose spouse or domestic partner is pregnant may need time off from work to care for that spouse or domestic partner both during the pregnancy and just after the child's birth, as well as time to care for and bond with the baby.
 Note that an employee may also want to take leave to care for a variety of family members who are pregnant or have given birth to a child, including the employee's child or child's spouse, a parent, sibling, or grandchild, or also to care for new babies such as grandchildren.